FreeClimbAPI/csharp-sdk/docs/DefaultApi.md

 <a name="downloadarecordingfile"></a>
 # **DownloadARecordingFile**
-> System.IO.Stream DownloadARecordingFile (string accountId, string recordingId)
+> System.IO.Stream DownloadARecordingFile (string recordingId)

 Download a Recording File